SingleDigitIQ/cozylights/README.md

 - with new accurate algo brush in any mode other than default probably functions incorrectly

-- Needs to utilize mod storage to save light_source info like radius, so that it will be easier to destroy and rebuild lights, and also search for them, and also, will give us an option not to generate all cozylights, for example only generate lights within 100 blocks distance and ignore the rest, which is super important since the engine generation does too much all the time.
-This is also the fix to the problem when in case you have adjusted global_radius in /cozysettings or /zs and its now lower than the previous, light clearance for older lights wont work correctly, you will have to /clearlights manually it will also open the path to /undo implementation for light_brush basically maintain files in which you record light source positions, which can be quickly grabbed to rebuild lights if there is a removal and give light sources metadata, so when nearby light sources are destroyed you can find and rebuild easily, also give metadata to light brush epicenter for the same reason
+- try hax node for node_light

+- undo for light brush

+- dynamic priority queue

+- save brush settings in item metadata and change icon somehow to resemble the settings

+- all queues should be saved in case of server shutdown, especially if its a crash, so these queues can be resumed

 - make darkness nodes, wielded darkness, Darkness Brush or shadow brush.
 Maybe three types of darkness nodes, ones that are completely overridable with cozylights, and ones that arent(make a darker light shade), and ones that completely ignore cozylights

-- save brush settings in item metadata and change icon somehow to resemble the settings

-- all queues should be saved in case of server shutdown, so they can be resumed
+- test mods with badly performing complex mapgens, some of them are popular

+- see what can be done about snow and slabs not passing the light through

+- soul lantern or something from voxelibre gets mistakenly excluded from light_sources

 - add /ignore certain block

-- Amanatides and Woo is too much for voxel reality.
-There needs to be something

 - Still need to have /disableongen for multiplayer servers and potatoes.
 Also put all commands behind a permission gate